Beach at Malin Head, County Donegal

-The Doagh Famine Village is another chapter of discovery on the peninsula.
+Doagh Famine Village is another chapter of discovery on the peninsula, and is centred on a ‘clachan’ or group of traditional farmhouses.
 Take the guided tour and you'll be transported back in time to the life-changing events that dominated the lives of mid-19th-century locals.

 And any O’Dohertys out there?
-Check out 16th-century Carrickabraghy Castle overlooking Trawbreaga Bay – one of four remaining O’Doherty castles on the peninsula…
+Check out the centuries-old Carrickabraghy Castle, also on the Isle of Doagh, along the beach from Ballyliffin – one of four remaining O’Doherty castles on the Inishowen peninsula.

 Explore your surroundings

-Finally, one of the world’s most amazing natural phenomena has started to make regular appearances off the Inishowen Peninsula.
-Thanks to a peak in the sun’s activity, the Northern Lights/Aurora Borealis are being spotted off the coast.
-This is set to go on for a few more years, too, so maybe you’ll be in luck when you visit?
+Finally, one of the world’s most amazing natural phenomena has started to make regular appearances off the Inishowen peninsula.
+Thanks to a peak in the sun’s activity, the Northern Lights/Aurora Borealis are being spotted off this coast.
+This is set to go on for a few more years, too, so maybe you’ll be in luck when you visit.

-So there you have it: exhilarating coastal walks, unsurpassed natural beauty, spectacular phenomena and historical intrigue… take it all in before heading back on your Wild Atlantic Way adventure!
+So there you have it, the Inishowen experience: exhilarating coastal walks, unsurpassed natural beauty, spectacular phenomena and historical intrigue… take it all in before heading back on your Wild Atlantic Way adventure!

 Geographical coordinates: Latitude 55.3833; longitude 7.3667 (note, if you use your car’s GPS to go directly to this point, you may not always remain on the Wild Atlantic Way route.)

 Think a friend might enjoy this article?
 Click